 Pitching Power: The 6 Essential Movements Every Softball Pitcher Needs in Her Training Program

-By Emily Neff (Pappas), Ph.D. student
+By Emily Neff (Pappas), Ph.D.
+Candidate

 In softball pitching, precision and strength are paramount for consistently delivering high-velocity pitches while ensuring shoulder stability throughout the season.